The Majestic Parmesan Cheese: From Origin to Aging

 Thanking the Producers

-We owe a debt of gratitude to the dedicated dairy farmers and cheesemakers of the Emilia Romagna region.
-Their passion and commitment ensure that each wheel of Parmigiano Reggiano is a masterpiece of culinary craftsmanship.
+We thank the dedicated dairy farmers and cheesemakers of Emilia Romagna.
+Their passion ensures every wheel of Parmigiano Reggiano becomes a masterpiece of culinary craftsmanship.

 Come to Parma and try it for yourself!

-Ready to taste the magic of Parmigiano Reggiano for yourself?
-Join us on our Let’s Eat Parma culinary holiday, where you’ll explore the heart of Italy’s cheese-making tradition.
-Experience the flavors, meet the artisans, and immerse yourself in the rich culture of Emilia Romagna.
-What’s more, you’ll have authentic Italian cooking lessons with Ilaria Bertinelli and explore the hidden gems sourced by Parma locals!
+Ready to taste Parmigiano Reggiano for yourself?
+Join our Let’s Eat Parma culinary holiday, where you’ll explore the heart of Italy’s cheese-making tradition.
+Explore the heart of Italy’s cheese-making tradition.
+Meet artisans and enjoy Italian cooking lessons with Ilaria Bertinelli and uncover Parma’s hidden gems.

 Let's Eat Parma!